lenylopez19/secureFileVault/README.md

 # Secure File Vault

-Protect your important files with secureFileVault, a robust solution designed to ensure the integrity and security of your data.
-With secureFileVault, you can confidently store, track, and verify the history of your files, guaranteeing that they remain in their original form without any tampering.
+Protect your **important** files with secureFileVault, a robust solution designed to ensure the **integrity** and **security** of your data.
+With secureFileVault, you can confidently store, track, and verify the history of your files, guaranteeing that they remain in their original form without any **tampering**.

 **How it Works:**

-secureFileVault breaks down your file into key essential parts, distributing them securely across the tangle network, while storing only partial, non-usable segments locally.
+secureFileVault breaks down your file into key essential parts, distributing them securely across the **tangle network**, while storing only partial, non-usable segments locally.

-When you need to access your file, secureFileVault retrieves the specific segments from the tangle network, decrypts, and reassembles your data.
+When you need to access your file, secureFileVault retrieves the **specific segments** from the tangle network, decrypts, and reassembles your data.

-Each file is verified with a unique hash to ensure it remains unchanged and authentic.
+Each file is **verified** with a unique hash to ensure it remains unchanged and **authentic**.

 # Technologies